I’m excited to report a new milestone for the World’s Smallest Political Quiz.

 And now… let’s look at the Quiz in it’s first-ever film appearance!

-Here’s the for Alongside Night.
+Above is the trailer for Alongside Night.
 At about 40 seconds, look to your right.

 Yes, there it is: the Quiz chart, on the wall.